 Hāpai Te Hauora calls for tobacco tax to be reinvested into protecting communities, not cigarettes.

-The government has recently supported new fog cannon technology to deter theft in small stores like dairies.
+The government has recently supported new security fog device technology to deter theft in small stores like dairies.
 This technology was introduced in response to the raised level of tobacco and cash- related violence being reported by tobacco retailers, especially dairies.
 Members of the motoring sector who represent service station owners have recently proposed putting tobacco tax revenue into security.
 This has raised fears from community members.

 Papatoetoe community advocate, Jasmine Tahana, states: "I worry about the hostile, distrusting culture that increased security will have.
 What I see is people at the top dividing and ruling my neighbourhood.
 They are making dairies feel afraid of their patrons in fear of being robbed, and community members are resentful of dairy owners for selling cigarettes in their neighbourhood".